polydawn/hitch/rsrch/repeat-thyself.md

 for target in linux-amd64 darwin-amd64; do {
 	mkdir "$target"

+	# Stamp out record of which labels match our inputs.
+	# This is entirely for hitch's consumption when releasing.
 	cat <<EOF
 		"/":       "$RELEASEID_BASE"
 		"/app/go": "$RELEASEID_GO"
 EOF > "$target/import-labels.yaml"

+	# Stamp out formula.
+We'll invoke this momentarily.
 	cat <<EOF
 		inputs:
 			"/":        "$WARE_BASE"